Audio Version [click the globe to change language]

 Tip: check out the video as I share my workaround for creating a nice PDF with your mind map

-You can use them for anything you want, of course, but some of the obvious settings that spring to mind include:
+You can use mind maps for anything you want, of course, but some of the things that spring to mind include:

 - brainstorming ideas from scratch